 Examples of core business classes at American University include:

 Principles of marketing

-Other academic requirements for all undergraduate business majors at American University include 3 economics credit hours and 7-8 business math credit hours.
+Other academic requirements for all undergraduate business majors at American University include three economics credit hours and seven to eight business math credit hours.

 What are some specialization areas for undergraduate business students?